WHEN THE BEST FINDS ARE NOT IN THE GUIDEBOOK

 Choose the right payment door before opening the intake file.

 Payment path note: If you are unsure which route applies, begin with the baseline review.
-If the file shows date sensitivity, market dependency, group complexity, fragile finds, high-volume shopping, or post-purchase logistics, JapanSolved™ may recommend a deposit, related desk, local representation fee, or separate quote before proceeding.
+If the file shows date sensitivity, market dependency, group complexity, fragile finds, high-volume shopping, professional use, or post-purchase logistics, JapanSolved™ may recommend a deposit, related desk, local representation fee, or separate quote before proceeding.

 START WITH THE DISCOVERY ROUTE